;

 Carrots

 If you have a recipe using sweet potatoes, try using carrots.
-You’ll get the golden yellow-orange color you want to keep, but also with less potassium.
+You’ll keep the golden yellow-orange color but with less potassium.

 One cooked carrot provides just 108 milligrams of potassium.